-The CRISPR-Cas system is the immune system of specific bacteria and archaea (Hille and Charpentier [2016]).
-The CRISPR-Cas9 model was originally conceived as a 'model of'; the target system (CRISPR-Cas9 system) of the model was studied by microbiologists in order to explain the functioning of such a system (Zhang [2015], p.
-409).
-This immune system works as follows (I draw extensively from (Makarova et al [2015])).
-A CRISPR locus consists of a CRISPR array ('Clustered Regularly Interspaced Short Palindromic Repeats') -namely a series of nucleotide repeats- separated by short variable DNA sequences called 'spacers'.
+The CRISPR-Cas system is the immune system of specific bacteria and archea (Hille and Charpentier 2016).
+The CRISPR-Cas9 model was originally conceived as a 'model of'; the target system (CRISPR-Cas9 system) of the model was studied by microbiologists in order to explain the functioning of such a system (Zhang 2015, p 409).

+This immune system works as follows (I draw extensively from Makarova et al (2015)).
+A CRISPR locus consists of a CRISPR array ('Clustered Regularly Interspaced Short Palindromic Repeats') - namely a series of nucleotide repeats - separated by short variable DNA sequences called 'spacers'.
 Such spacers are composed by integrated foreign DNA sequences.
 The CRISPR array is flanked by several cas genes (Cas stands for 'CRISPR-associated').
 The mechanism of CRISPR-Cas is composed of three main stages.
 The first stage has been called adaptation, when fragments of foreign DNA from invading viruses are incorporated into the CRISPR array as new 'spacers'.
-These provide the sequence memory for a targeted defence against subsequent invasions by the corresponding virus.
+These provide the sequence memory for a targeted defense against subsequent invasions by the corresponding virus.
 The second stage is expression, namely when the CRISPR array is transcribed and matured to produce CRISPR RNAs (crRNAs).
 Finally, there is the interference.
 This is when crRNAs, aided by Cas proteins, function as guides to specifically target and cleave the nucleic acids of specific foreign viruses.
 Figure 1 provides the typical diagram used to represent such a mechanism.
-If mechanistic models explain, then the model of Figure 1 is seen as explanatory of how the immune system of certain bacteria and archaea works.
-This model describes how certain entities (DNA molecules, proteins) work together to produce a specific phenomenon.
+If mechanistic models explain, then the model of Figure 1 is seen as explanatory of how the immune system of certain bacteria and archea works.
+This model describes how certain entities (DNA molecules, proteins, etc) work together to produce a specific phenomenon.
 Describing and representing accurately the causal structure of a phenomenon is here explanatory of the phenomenon itself.

-What is the meaning of 'accurate' here?
+How should 'accurate' be understood?
 Why is CRISPR-Cas9 model a good model?
-Such questions have fuelled a vivid debate, in particular around Craver's work (Bechtel and Abrahamsen [2005]; Craver [2006], [2007]; Kaplan and Craver [2011]; Levy and Bechtel [2013]; Levy [2014]).
+Such questions have fuelled a vivid debate, in particular around Craver's work (Bechtel and Abrahamasen 2005; Craver 2006; 2007; Kaplan and Craver 2011; Levy and Bechtel 2013; Levy 2014).

-First, successful mechanistic explanations describe the causal structure of the world, namely how a phenomenon is constitutively produced and/or maintained by causally relevant components.
-In Craver's work (but in (Bechtel and Richardson [2010]) as well), causal relevance and explanation are intimately connected, and the idea of 'control' plays a pivotal role.
-Craver draws extensively from Woodward's account of causation ([2003]), in the sense that causal relationships can be identified by the fact that they are 'potentially exploitable for the purpose of manipulation and control' (Craver [2007], p.
-94).
-For this reason, the account is related to the idea of 'intervention', defined as a manipulation that changes the value of a variable.
-To simplify, X is causally relevant to Y if we can manipulate Y in conditions W by manipulating $X^2$ .
+First, successful mechanistic explanations describe the causal structure of the world, i.e. how a phenomenon is constitutively produced and/or maintained by causally relevant components.
+In Craver's work (but in Bechtel and Richardson 2010 as well), causal relevance and explanation are intimately connected, and the idea of 'control' plays a pivotal role.
+Craver draws extensively from Woodward's account of causation (2003), in the sense that causal relationships can be identified by the fact that they are "potentially exploitable for the purpose of manipulation and control" (Craver 2007, p 94).
+For this reason, the account is related to the idea of 'intervention', i.e. a manipulation that changes the value of a variable1.
+To simplify, X is causally relevant to Y if we can manipulate Y in conditions W by manipulating X^2 .
 Entities described in the CRISPR-Cas9 model are causally relevant to bacterial immunity in this sense.